OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ## Recap

 You just created a virtual machine running Ubuntu with pre-installed tooling.
-Proceed with chapter 2.1.3 of the guide describes how to set-up the open smart grid platform.
+Proceed with [Platform Setup](setupOSGP.md) of the guide describing how to set-up the open smart grid platform.